sevenzing/AI_assignment_1/README.md

 + Or choose existing map in `maps/` directory and copy content in `map.pl` (I would suggest to start with `easy_map.pl`)

++ Change the `mazeSize(M).` to desired one, to change size of a map.
++ You can set any positive number of covids, masks and doctors

 ### 2. Run A* search

 ```console